devanshi-jain/campus-marketplace/README.md

-# campustube
+# campus-marketplace
-SBHacks Submission : Introducing CampusTube: Your exclusive video platform for university students!
-Share your screenplays, films, educational insights, study guides, and campus highlights seamlessly.
-Connect, learn, and showcase the best of university life in one dynamic hub.
-Join CampusTube for a collaborative learning experience!
+SBHacks Submission : Introducing Campus-Marketplace: Your exclusive marketplace platform for university students!
+Share and find reused electronics and furniture seamlessly in one dynamic hub.